themadhacker01/AppEQDocs/README.md

-# AppEQDocs
+# InsperaHelpDocs
-Make it easy to know the AppEQ product by searching the documentation
+Make it easy to know the product by searching the help center documentation